| Oracle8i SQL Reference Release 3 (8.1.7) Part Number A85397-01 |

 managed_recovery_clause

-specifies automated standby recovery mode.
+The managed_recovery_clause specifies automated standby recovery mode.
 This mode assumes that the automated standby database is an active component of an overall standby database architecture.
 A primary database actively archives its redo log files to the standby site.
 As these archived redo logs arrive at the standby site, they become available for use by a managed standby recovery operation.
 Automated standby recovery is restricted to media recovery.

 Restrictions: The same restrictions apply as are listed under general_recovery_clause.